JSpeedie/cmp-tree/README.md

       single-user computer, run faster in real-world time, and giving users the choice between a multithreaded execution and a single-threaded execution might be a good idea.
+3. Talk about the perfomance of `cmp-tree` versus alternatives in the Project Report
+    * While this project served (and continues to serve) mostly as a learning opportunity for me, I also very well might not have done quite as much work if I was unable to write a tool that performed the task faster than `diff -qr`.
+In the project report, I mention how I use `diff -qr` as a sort of goal, and when my implementations were 3 times slower than `diff -qr`, I knew there was some optimizing to be done.
+However, since I wrote my own file comparison function that uses `memcmp()` (or some equivalent), my program has been faster than `diff -qr` by a modest margin.
+4. Add support for files of all formats in Rust version
+    * Currently the Rust implementation (and all the other implementations for that sake) only support directory trees comprised solely of directories and normal files.
+Pipes, links, and other forms of files that appear on Linux (the only OS I intend for this project to support) have no support yet.
+This, and the lack of a substantial testing suite are what prevent me from using `cmp-tree` for important tasks.